erashish41/react-vite-practice/01_react_vite/src/source.md

         },
 - we have to import with style from file name as given import style from './NetflixSeries.module.css'
+- we can write the code with both Templete Literals and Styled Component
 - SC have to way to write the code
     a.
 Templete Literals:                                 b.
 Style objects:
     a. const Button = styled.button`                      b. const Button = styled.button({